Intro

 Swiss

-SWISS Saveurs is the premium option, featuring partnerships with iconic Swiss brands like Confiserie Sprรผngli.
+SWISS Saveurs is the premium option, featuring partnerships with iconic Swiss brands, such as Confiserie Sprรผngli.

-The buy-on-board program offers the most ambitious menu in the group, with options like salmon poke bowls and “build your own burger” experiences that sound more like restaurant offerings.
+The buy-on-board program offers the most ambitious menu in the group, featuring options such as salmon poke bowls and “build your own burger” experiences that sound more like restaurant offerings.

 My experience revealed both the heights and depths of SWISS’s approach.